 Wind is a clean and renewable source of energy that is in abundant supply.
 However, wind power has its challenges.
 In particular, it is dependent on wind speed and direction, and many of the best locations for wind are distant from population centers that are users of the electricity.
 This requires significant investment in infrastructure in addition to the cost of the wind farm itself.
 Despite these challenges, over the past several years, wind power has been the largest source of new electrical generation in the US.
 This has been driven primarily by the rapid decline in wind power costs.
 Figure 1 is plot of Levelized Cost of Electricity (LCOE) from Lazard

-, which represents the per-kilowatthour cost of building and operating a generating plant, for new wind developments over time.
+, which represents the cost of building and operating a plant per KWh of generation over the life of the project, for new wind developments over time.
 See OWOE: What are LCOE and LACE?

 for more details.
 It can be seen that over the past 12 years, onshore wind power's LCOE has reduced by 72%.
 As a result, without consideration of infrastructure investment, in many locations and conditions wind is the least expensive form of both renewable energy and conventional energy available today, as illustrated in Figure 2.
 Figure 3 shows that unsubsidized onshore wind power is much cheaper than existing coal generation and competitive with existing nuclear and combined cycle gas power, while subsidized wind is considerably cheaper than all three.